Skip to main contentSkip to docs navigation

 • A visually consistent track across all browsers

-• Responsive thumb control that indicates the current value
+• A styled thumb that indicates the current value

 • Proper focus states for keyboard navigation